Gain the knowledge and skills to provide children with a cross-cultural and diverse education that meets the needs of all learners.

-- A minimum of 39 credit hours in areas supportive of provincial/territorial curricula.
-It is recommended that students have three provincial curricula areas (nine credit hours of senior courses).
-The approved non-education course listing is available on the Faculty of Education website in Academic Advising and Registration information section.
+- A minimum of 39 credit hours in areas supportive of K-12 provincial/territorial curricula.
+It is recommended that students have three provincial curricula areas (nine credit hours at the 300 or 400 level).

 Those who have not been awarded a degree upon submission of their application will be required to provide confirmation of their degree status from their respective institution prior to beginning the Education program.

 Applicant submissions will be assessed by the University of Regina, which will determine if these criteria have been met.

 NOTE: Applicants will be ranked using weighting criteria and seats offered based on the ranking until available seats are filled.

 - Experience working with young people, including but not limited to school settings.